react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ##### `tabStyle`

-Style to apply to the individual tabs in the tab bar.
+Style to apply to the individual tab items in the tab bar.

 ##### `indicatorStyle`